N-R-K/shellmarks/README.md

 shellmarks add <name> [target]
 ```

 List all the available bookmarks.
+When called with the `-n` flag, it will only print the bookmark name without printing the realpath.
 ```
-shellmarks ls
+shellmarks ls [-n]
 ```

 Remove a bookmark.